What are Duties and Taxes?

 -

-Duties and taxes are most typically not included in the price of the goods you purchase online, and might not be included in the overall shipping costs you pay to the online retailer.
+Duties and taxes may not be included in the price of the goods you purchase online, and therefore might not be included in the overall shipping costs you pay to the online retailer.
+Check retailers’ websites as to whether purchase prices already included duties and taxes.

 -

-When purchasing goods online, any goods which do not originate in the UK are subject to a customs duty,which is a tariff or tax imposed on goods when transported across international borders.
+When purchasing goods online, some or all of these goods may not originate in the country you reside in, therefore are subject to a customs duty and/or taxes, which is a tariff or tax imposed on goods when transported across international borders.

 -